-The program for teaching S&T to Preschool Children was developed by the Ministry of Education in 2009 and published in 2015-2016.
-The program defines the learning objectives, and details the contents and skills and the ways to achieve them, all while developing positive attitudes towards science and technology in children (Ministry of Education, 2013, p.
+A program for teaching S&T to preschool children was developed by the Israel Ministry of Education in 2009 and published in 2015-2016.
+The program defines the learning objectives, contents, skills, and methods for developing children’s knowledge and positive attitudes towards S&T (Israel Ministry of Education, 2013, p.
 17).
-At the top of the program's goals is that of developing literacy in S&T, which includes developing thinking and knowledge of scientific concepts, and developing low and higher order thinking skills, that is developing thinking processes that enable the synthesis and reorganization of concepts.
-The program takes into consideration the developmental characteristics of the children, the characteristics of the Preschool teacher's work and the resources available to her.
-Naturally only a few topics can be included in the program chapters.
-The chosen topics of the program are familiar to children's everyday life and close to their world (Roychoudhury, 2013).
-These are ' weather and heavenly bodies', 'Man-made world' (products in our environment) and 'The human body'.
-The first and third topics emphasize science and the second topic focuses on technology.
+The program’s primary goal is developing literacy in S&T, which includes knowledge of scientific concepts and development of the lower- and higher-order thinking skills, such as those that enable the synthesis and organization of concepts.
+The program takes into consideration the developmental level of the children, the characteristics of the preschool teachers’ work, and the resources available to them.
+Since only a few topics can be included in the program, the chosen topics are familiar to children’s everyday lives and their world (Roychoudhury, 2013), such as weather, heavenly bodies, the human body, and the human-made products in our environment.
+The first topics emphasize science, and the last focuses on technology.

-1.3 Attitudes of Preschool teachers regarding the teaching of S&T in Preschool
+1.3 Preschool Teachers’ Attitudes Regarding Teaching S&T in Preschools

-The Preschool teacher is the primary educator in the Preschool, and it is important to examine all the factors that influence her teaching (Spektor-Levy et al., 2011).
-Positive attitudes of Preschool teachers towards the field of science in Preschool constitute a significant factor influencing the frequency of science teaching in Preschool classes and its quality (Greenfield et al., 2009; Spektor-Levy et al., 2011, Furtado, 2010, Saçkes, 2014).
-Children who studied with Preschool teachers with a positive approach to teaching science in Preschool and who applied quality practice in science, generally received higher scores in measures of curiosity, attitudes, knowledge and scientific abilities, compared to children who studied with Preschool teachers who were less likely to engage in quality science education (Spektor-Levy et al., 2011).
-In a study that examined the level of scientific knowledge of Preschool children during their participation in research activities, differences were found between Preschool children (35) who completed the research unit by quality mediation of Preschool teachers with positive attitudes towards science teaching and a control group (65) who did not receive such scientific teaching (Samarapungavan, Mantzicopoulos, & Patrick, 2008).
-The children in the intervention group were more successful than the control group in all measures of scientific learning: they asked questions of biological significance, recorded observations, used empirical evidence to expand and develop their knowledge.
-In addition, these children were able to discuss with their peers the results of their investigation, showed a good understanding of key aspects of scientific learning such as hypothesis, observation, keeping records and using tools (magnifying glass and notebook).
-The children from the intervention group also discovered scientific knowledge in the subject of their study (Samarapungavan et al., 2008).
+It is important to examine all the factors that influence preschool teachers’ work, since they are the primary educators in the preschool (Spektor-Levy et al., 2011).
+Positive attitudes towards the field of science in preschool constitute a significant factor influencing the frequency and quality of science teaching in preschool classes (Furtado, 2010; Greenfield et al., 2009; Saçkes, 2014; Spektor-Levy et al., 2011).
+Children who study with preschool teachers who have positive approaches towards teaching science and who apply quality practices in teaching science have been found to receive higher scores on measures of curiosity, attitudes, knowledge, and scientific abilities, as compared to children who study with preschool teachers who do not engage in quality science education (Spektor-Levy et al., 2011).

+In one study, preschool children who completed an inquiry unit for teaching science (N = 65) were found to be more successful on all measures of scientific learning as compared to a control group who did not complete the unit (N = 35).
+The students who completed the unit were able to discuss the results of their investigation with their peers.
+They demonstrated greater knowledge of biological concepts related to the specific subject of their study and greater familiarity with scientific concepts such as making a hypothesis, using tools (magnifying glass), making observations and recording them in a notebook, and using empirical evidence to expand and develop their knowledge (Samarapungavan, Mantzicopoulos, & Patrick, 2008).